 If you’re a parent, chances are you’ve heard the recent news reports about acute flaccid myelitis, or AFM.
-As of July 31, 2020, 16 cases of AFM have been confirmed in the U.S. this year, and experts expect that number could rise.
+As of September 2022, 13 cases of AFM have been confirmed in the U.S. according to the Center for Disease Control (CDC), and experts expect that number could rise.
 For reasons that are still unclear, outbreaks have occurred every two years since 2014.

-With the current COVID-19 pandemic and a related complication called multisystem inflammatory syndrome in children (MIS-C), AFM may seem like one more concern for families.
+With the current uptick in Enterovirus D68 (EV-D68) cases resulting in more pediatric hospitalizations, the ongoing COVID-19 pandemic and a related complication called multisystem inflammatory syndrome in children (MIS-C), AFM may seem like one more concern for families.
 To help give some context, we spoke with Dr. Leslie Benson, an attending physician in the Department of Neurology at Boston Children’s Hospital.

 What is acute flaccid myelitis?